Strengthening SEMH Through Positive Parental Engagement

 The ongoing impact of Covid-19 and lock-down restrictions has seen many children miss months of schooling.
 This in turn has seen increased mental ill health issues, exacerbated pre-existing ones and negatively impacted on long term education.
 Moreover, the evidence suggests that these problems will disproportionately affect the most disadvantaged members of our communities.

-In response to this, Exceed Institute have been commissioned by Bradford Opportunity Area, to strengthen social, emotional and mental health (SEMH) through positive parental engagement.
+In response to this, Exceed Institute has been commissioned by Bradford Opportunity Area, to strengthen social, emotional and mental health (SEMH) through positive parental engagement.

 Exceed Institute's offer